Sunday, August 30, 2020

 What was he doing there?
 Was he a thief?

 His secret: he possessed a gift their riches could never buy.
-This gift made acquisition of their tangible wealth unworthy of him.
+This gift made the acquisition of their tangible wealth unworthy of him.
 Magic poured forth from his fingertips.
 He conjured prose, verse--portals through which they could glimpse his exotic world.
 How they longed to remain there, forever.
 They, however, could only visit, and only if he guided them.

 No one dared breathe.

 Jaron took a sip of wine and broke the spell.
 "Want to hear more?"
-He refolded the paper and slipped into his back pocket.
+He refolded the paper and slipped it into his back pocket.
 "Well, then, give me money so I can write."

 Charmed, many wrote him cheques; others gave him cash.